Mobility Offer Allocations in Corporate Settings: Problem Description and Complexity

 \subsection{Discussion}

-Although the problem description given above might appear simplistic, many features and aspects of practical concerns can be included, mainly due to the way mobility offers are generated.
+Although the problem description given above might appear simplistic, many features and aspects of practical concerns can be included \redtwo{due} to the way mobility offers are generated.
+We consider this simplicity to be an important advantage of the chosen modeling.
 A mobility offer can comprise a complex itinerary consisting of many different locations.
-In a real world setting, the offers are not given beforehand but must be computed on demand.
-Known approaches for route planning (see \cite{Bast2016} for an overview) can be employed for computing routes for the given vehicles and user needs to accurately compute absence intervals.
-In particular, alternative modes of transports apart from the given fleet of cars should be included.
+In a real world setting, the offers are not given beforehand, instead they are computed on demand.
+Known approaches for route planning (see \cite{Bast2016} for an overview) can be employed for computing routes for the given vehicles and user needs to accurately compute journey intervals.
+In particular, alternative modes of transports \redtwo{in addition to} the given fleet of cars \redtwo{can} be included.
 This can, e.g., comprise public transport operators, taxi cooperations, and bike sharing providers.
-Note that the absence intervals of offers not only include travel times, but also service times, waiting times, or even visits of multiple customers with additional travel times in between.
-Different offers belonging to the same demand may feature differing absence intervals.
-In particular, it is possible to include multiple offers per vehicle with different absence intervals for modeling alternative dates for the same appointment.
+We assume an infinite capacity for these modes.
+Related mobility offers do not require a vehicle from the given fleet (i.e., $v_o = \ast$) and thus are never in conflict to each other.
+Note that the journey intervals of offers not only include travel times, but also service times, waiting times, or even visits of multiple customers with additional travel times in between.
+Different offers belonging to the same demand may feature differing journey intervals.
+In particular, it is possible to include multiple offers per vehicle with different journey intervals for modeling alternative dates for the same appointment.
 Demands can also be used to model maintenance tasks for the vehicles of the fleet, with corresponding offers defining possible maintenance dates.

+\redtwo{ Multiple offers can require the same vehicle at the same time.
+This does not violate the requirement that the offer sets of different mobility demands must be disjoint.
+Consider for example two demands $A$ and $B$ which both could be satisfied by using a vehicle~$v$.
+In this example, we have an offer $o_A$ whose selection would mean the car will be assigned to satisfy demand $A$, and a different offer $o_B$ whose selection would mean the car will be assigned to satisfy demand $B$.
+In this case, at most one of these offers can be selected in a feasible solution. }